What is an angiogram?

 When will I see my surgeon again?

-Typically, your surgeon will organise to review you 4-6 weeks after your angiogram/plasty.
-This may vary according to individual client requirements.
+Typically, your surgeon will organise to review you 4-6 weeks after your angiogram/angioplasty.
+This may vary by individual, and of course we are alwats able to offer advice or earlier review if you have concerns.

 Figure 1: Right leg percutaneous angiogram of the popliteal (knee) artery